Aaron8222/data-science-S2023/challenges/c02-michelson-assignment.md

 **Observations**: Similarities - The overall trend for both are very similar in that they are horizontal.
 Most of the data for both fit between the two dashed lines.
-Differences - There are differences in individual data points.
-On some days, the actual data may be clustered while the simulated data may not be and more spread out.
-For example, on June 23, the actual data is more together and closer to the mean (dotted line), while the simulated data a lot more.
+Differences - There are differences in individual data points on a given day.
+On one day, the actual data may be clustered while the simulated data may not be and more spread out and vice versa.
+Looking at the data collected on June 23, the real data points are closer together and gather near the upper dotted line, while the simulated data points are spread out and range greatly.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?